cado-security/product-help/docs/cado-response/importing-data/importing-data.md

 To import evidence stored within cloud storage, log in and perform the following:
 - Choose an existing **Project** or create a new project.
 - Click **Import**
-- Depending on where you deployed Cado Repsonse, click **AWS** or **Azure**
+- Depending on where you deployed Cado Response, click **AWS** or **Azure**
 - Click **S3 Buckets** or Azure storage

 ### Import Cloud Instance
-Cado Reponse provides a way to forensically collect copies of cloud computing instances such as AWS EC2 or AMIs.
+Cado Response provides a way to forensically collect copies of cloud computing instances such as AWS EC2 or AMIs.
 A log of the acquisition is stored in cloud storage, along with a copy of the disk.
 The acquisition will also include screenshots and console logs if the instance is running.
 This allows you to capture a forensic copy of a running (or stopped) cloud instance without agents and without impacting production systems.

 To import from a cloud instance, log in and perform the following:
 - Choose an existing **Project** or create a new project.